garrandall/popular-music-data/tracks/oooh-this-i-need-elisa-fiorillo.md

 People tell you what you wanna hear
 It's so rare
 That your adventure overcomes your fear
-Ooh
+Oh

 Wow
 That feels good
 When you touch me there
-(Ooh, this I need, ooh, this I need)
+(Oh this I need, oh, this I need)

 No one's done it quite like that
 Maybe no one really cared
-(Ooh, this I need, ooh, this I need)
+(Oh this I need, oh, this I need)

 So baby
 When I say I burn for you